Sid672/Rangoli/README.md

 # Let's start
 Let me introduce " repl. it " to you, its an online platform that runs code in all languages.
 It's a friendly platform to test and show code.
-Create a new Python project on [repl.it](https://repl.it/languages/python3)
+Now, create a new Python project on [repl.it](https://repl.it/languages/python3).
+For example in demo video.

 ![KRiymXy9LEKXwQMUGv](https://media.giphy.com/media/KRiymXy9LEKXwQMUGv/giphy.gif)